The National Commission of Informatics and Liberties (Commission nationale de l’informatique et des libertés) monitors the broadcasting of emails

 Collection of addresses: what the CNIL says

-In the field of emailing, building an important database is crucial.
+In the field of email marketing, building an important database is crucial.
 However, collecting email addresses must be done according to certain rules.
 Indeed the law does not authorize the sending of emails to addresses retrieved in locations considered public on the internet, that is to say websites, discussion forums and directories.
 In the case where the customer voluntarily gives his address (example: newsletter, survey), it is imperative that he or she be warned of the possibility of receiving commercial offers.

 Law and e-mail prospecting